ibm-cloud-docs/EventStreams/apache_kafka_concepts.md

 ## Topics and partitions
 {: #kafka_topics_partitions}

 Each topic is a named stream of messages.
 A topic is made up of one or more partitions.
 The messages on a partition are ordered by a number that is called the offset.
-By having multiple partitions distributed across the brokers, the scalability of a topic is increased.
+With multiple partitions distributed across the brokers, the scalability of a topic is increased.

 If a topic has more than one partition, it allows data to be fed through in parallel to increase throughput by distributing the partitions across the cluster.
 The number of partitions also influences the balancing of workload among consumers.